cryptometa-source/FromZeroToBotYoutube/README.md

 The Solana trading bot we will be creating is a software tool designed to automate the buying and selling of tokens on the Solana blockchain.
 It is configured to execute trades based on predefined parameters and strategies set by the user and has additional features.

-ATTENTION 🚨🚨🚨
+🚨 ATTENTION 🚨
-These course videos will be provided free of charge.
+These corresponding course videos will be provided free of charge.
 Announcements will come on paid bonus content.
 Subscribe to @cryptometagm on X.com or Telegram https://t.me/cryptometagm for announcements.

 Course Modules